 Dr. Rosen is sought after for his expertise and has served on (1) the national advisory board for Pearson Education (one of the largest developers of curriculum materials), (2) the Internet Safety Technical Task Force Research Advisory Board (for the Berkman Center at Harvard University), and (3) the National Effective Parenting Initiative Advisory Board.
-He and his colleagues at rccConsultingGroup do workshops for educational institutions and parent groups on technology in education and at home.
-He has given keynote speeches to Fortune 500 companies in the United States and to audiences in Italy, Germany, Spain, Hungary, and Slovakia among other countries.
+He provides workshops for educational institutions and parent groups on technology in education and at home.
+He has given keynote speeches to Fortune 500 companies in the United States and to audiences in India, Australia, Hong Kong, Italy, Germany, Spain, Hungary, and Slovakia among other countries.
 For his research, teaching and university service, he has been honored twice as one of the Outstanding Professors in the California State University system.

-Dr. Rosen has been featured extensively in television, print, and radio media and has been a commentator on Good Morning America, MSNBC, Fox News Channel, and CNN.
+Dr. Rosen has been featured extensively in television, print, and radio media and has been a commentator on The Daily Show, Good Morning America, MSNBC, Fox News Channel, and CNN.
 He has been quoted in hundreds of magazines and newspapers including USA Today, New York Times, Newsweek, Time, Chicago Tribune, and Los Angeles Times.
-He maintains an extremely active research program and his most recent investigations include: (1) generational differences in technology use and multitasking, (2) the effect of technological immersion on the feeling of presence, (3) integrating immersive technologies in education, (4) the impact of social networks on adolescents and parents, (5) the impact of the new communication styles on English literacy, (6) online dating, and (7) technology use in the business environment.
+He maintains an extremely active research program and his most recent investigations include: (1) generational differences in technology use and multitasking, (2) the impact of late night technology use on sleep, (3) integrating immersive technologies in education, (4) the impact of social networks on adolescents and parents, (5) the impact of the new communication styles on English literacy, (6) online dating, and (7) technology use in the business environment.

 Dr. Rosen received his B.A. in Mathematics (Summa Cum Laude) from UCLA where he was honored as a member of Phi Beta Kappa.
 He earned his Ph.D. in Psychology from the University of California at San Diego and resides in San Diego, California.
 He is a Baby Boomer and has raised four children, two Gen Xers and one Net Generation young adult, and one iGeneration teenager and has learned firsthand that the generations truly are different in their lifestyles, attitudes, and use of technology.